ISO 3166-2:NZ: Current codes

 Click on the button in the header to sort each column.

+The self-governing countries in free association with New Zealand (the Cook Islands and Niue) and the dependent territory of Tokelau have their own ISO 3166-1 codes and are not included in New Zealand's entry in ISO 3166-2.

 Changes

 The following changes to the entry have been announced by the ISO 3166/MA since the first publication of ISO 3166-2 in 1998.
 ISO stopped issuing newsletters in 2013.